Effects of Aspirin on COX-2 and Inflammation: Benefits and Side Effects

 A Useful Medication With Some Drawbacks

 When aspirin was first created it was hailed as a wonder drug for inflammation, pain, and fever.
 It's still a very useful medication today.
 It has many health benefits and is a staple in many people's medicine cabinets.
-However, some people have moved to a different medication because aspirin has drawbacks as well as advantages.
+Some people have moved to a different medication because aspirin has drawbacks as well as advantages, however.

 Salicin in Willow Bark: The Forerunner of Aspirin

 Aspirin is chemically related to salicin, a chemical found in the inner bark of willow trees and also in some other plants.
 Willow bark has been used to treat pain and fever since ancient times.
 Salicin is turned into salicylic acid in our digestive tracts.

 In the 1800s, scientists isolated salicin from willow trees.
 They converted it to salicylic acid, which was used as a medicine.
 The acid often caused severe stomach pain, however.
 German chemist Felix Hoffmann, who worked for the Bayer company, is credited with the creation of aspirin in 1897.
 He converted salicylic acid into acetylsalicylic acid, also known as ASA or aspirin.
 Aspirin was found to cause less stomach pain than salicylic acid while still relieving other body pains and fever.

 Acetylsalicylic acid was given the name Aspirin, from the A for acetyl and the spirin from Spirea, the genus name for shrubs that are an alternative source of salicylic acid.— Smithsonian Magazine, via the Science History Institute